eth-brownie/brownie/docs/api.rst

 .. py:attribute:: TransactionReceipt.return_value

     The value returned from the called function, if any.
+Only available if the RPC client allows ``debug_traceTransaction``.

 .. py:attribute:: TransactionReceipt.sender